chandrasekhar7/LINUX_RH342-study/README.md

 Ensure firewall is open for TCP or UDP or both.

+Rsyslog man pages do NOT do a good job of showing how to create templates and macros.
+Install rsyslog-dc package and use a web broswer to peruse /usr/share/doc/rsyslog-8.24.0/html/index.html and then go to "Navigation -> Index -> Action" and then search for "?".

 Templates:

 $template DynamicFile,"/var/log/loghost/%HOSTNAME%/cron.log"
-cron.* ?DynamicFile
+cron.* ?DynamicFile  # log cron messages and do NOT flush cache on each message. cron.* -?DynamicFile  # log cron messages and DO flush cache on each message.

 The DynamicFile is just any name for the template.
 You must reference the template by prepending ?
+This is not in any man page but it's in the rsyslog.doc configuration.html file.

 ## Being Proactive